Interventions for neurological conditions

 Strategies for motor learning

 Motor learning strategies are required when attempting to learn a new skill through a combination of mass practice and experience.
-Specific strategies for how to assist an individual with learning a new skill are as follows:
+Specific strategies to assist an individual in learning a new skill are as follows:

 - Practice skill